wmayner/pyphi/docs/examples/magic_cut.rst

 either |A| or |B|.
-In this circumstance, knowing the state of |A| or |B| does not tell us anything about the state of |C|; only the previous state of |C| can tell us about the next state of |C|. ``C_node.tpm_on`` gives us the probability of |C| being on in the next state, while ``C_node.tpm_off`` would give us the probability of |C| being off.
+In this circumstance, knowing the state of |A| or |B| does not tell us anything about the state of |C|; only the previous state of |C| can tell us about the next state of |C|. ``C_node.tpm_on`` gives us the probability of |C| being ON in the next state, while ``C_node.tpm_off`` would give us the probability of |C| being OFF.

     >>> C_node = cut_subsystem.indices2nodes(C)[0]
     >>> C_node.tpm_on.flatten()
     array([ 0.5 ,  0.75])

-This states that |C| has a 50% chance of being on in the next state if it currently off, but a 75% chance of being on in the next state  if it is currently on.
+This states that |C| has a 50% chance of being ON in the next state if it currently OFF, but a 75% chance of being ON in the next state  if it is currently ON.
 Thus, unlike the unpartitioned case, knowing the current state of
 |C| gives us additional information over and above knowing the state of |A| or
 |B|.